-Jessika Malone (Founding Creative Director)
+Jessika Malone (Founder + Creative Consultant)

 Jessika is a producer, director, deviser, teacher, and community organizer who seeks to create catalytic experiences that inspire radical personal and social change.
 Her approach to creation emphasizes emotional authenticity and embraces the power of the ensemble to cultivate meaningful community in unexpected spaces.
 She has produced works in parks and prisons, recreation and detention centers.
 The Nashville Scene named her as an Emerging Leader to Watch for introducing “progressive new ideas to Music City’s theatrical culture.”

 Jessika was co-conceiver and director of HAUNTED, a site-specific performance responding to the deadliest train crash in American history (Nashville’s Theatrical Event of the Year, 2017).
 She is the Producing Director of Fusebox Festival, Creative Director of Kindling Arts Festival, and previously served as the Associate Artistic Director of the Actors Bridge Ensemble.
 She received her MFA in directing from Illinois State University and her BA in Theatre from Belmont University.